alexanderblnf/conversational-search-dataset/docs/README.md

 #### Building the training datasets

 The project also offers an utility that builds datasets to be used for training a neural network for response ranking.
+Firstly, each conversation is split into "contexts" that have at least 2 utterances per user.

 To run the script that turns the JSON file to a training dataset similar to [MSDialog - ResponseRank](https://ciir.cs.umass.edu/downloads/msdialog/), you need to run `python run.py training [easy]`.
 Without specifying `easy`, the resulting dataset will contain